ronny-rentner/ultraimport/readme.md

 **Is ultraimport supposed to replace the normal import statement?**

-No. You will continue to use the builtin import statements to import 3rd party libraries installed system wide. `ultraimport` is meant to import local files whose locations you control because they are located relatively to some other files.
+No!
+You will continue to use the builtin import statements to import 3rd party libraries which have been installed system wide. `ultraimport` is meant to import local files whose locations you control because they are located relatively to some other files.

 ## Installation